islonely/islonely/README.md

 - 👋 Hi, I’m lonely
-- 👀 I’m interested in Minecraft and web development
+- 👀 I’m interested in Minecraft and programming with V.
-- 🌱 I’m currently learning Vlang
+- 🌱 I’m currently learning Android app development.
-- 💞️ I’m looking to collaborate on Minecraft?
+- 💞️ I’m looking to collaborate on Mario Kart :D?
-- 💼 I'm looking for an entry level software engineer or web developer job.
-Hit me up if you're interested in hiring me.
 - 📫 How to reach me adam.oates@criptext.com

 Like my repositories?
 Feel free to donate.<br>